-Incorporate an employee wellness app in your wellness program.
+Incorporate in your an employee wellness appwellness program.
 Such tools can keep them up and moving with new challenges every day.
 It can further help employees keep track of their daily water and calorie intake, calories burnt, step counts, and others.

 Regular check-ins can improve employee morale by providing you with a consistent point of contact with the employees.

 It lets you keep tabs on their progress, answer queries and address any potential issues before they intensify.
 Above all else, it helps you to get to know your people on a more personal level and offer the support they need.